suhuf/THM_Write-/Writeups/Carnage.md

 **Looks like there was some malicious spam (malspam) activity going on.
 What was the first MAIL FROM address observed in the traffic?**

-We saw a lot of mail and smtp related requests we needed to filter out earlier, let's check for all logged events using the SMTP protocol:
+We saw a lot of mail and SMTP-related requests we needed to filter out earlier.
+Let's check for all logged events using the SMTP protocol:

-Set the filter to SMTP and lets look for the first MAIL FROM address:
+Set the filter to SMTP and let's look for the first MAIL FROM address:

 <img width="1864" height="463" alt="image" src="https://github.com/user-attachments/assets/c949ffbc-b8f4-4549-8fe5-7398dfa045a4" />